Anish-2108/OAuth_Authentication_Flow_-WithFiddler/README.md

 ![Dashboard](https://anishpathan.files.wordpress.com/2020/05/7.png?w=1024)

-* **Step 5:** Based on the credentials provided by the user a secure encrpyted connection will be establised to authenticate the user and it will be either authorized or denied.
+* **Step 5:** Once Idp verify the authorization URI (Idp will provide Authorization code and access token in encrypted form to access user’s information in read-only access.

-Once Idp verify the authorization URI (Idp will provide Authorization code in encrypted form and also the access token to service provider.
+* Authorization code contains requested users Metadata and access information of what all information service provider can access) see below fiddler trace.

-Authorization code contains users Metadata and access information of what all information service provider can access) see below fiddler trace.
+* Access token is encrypted in SSL binding, which has the access scope of user information.
+In this case its read-only access

 ![Dashboard](https://anishpathan.files.wordpress.com/2020/05/6.png?w=1024)